Table of Contents here.

 “Yes.
 Did you know that Stephen graduated from NYU Law School near the top of his class and went to work for one of the better law firms on Wall Street?
 Did you know that he lost that law firm job after the stock market crashed in 1987?
 Did you know that he moved to Paris afterwards and started to write poetry?
 That he met and married a woman named Josie from South Carolina and they had a son?
 That they moved back to New York, divorced, and Josie returned to Paris with their son?”

-“No,” Hopper answered.
-“I didn’t know any of that.
-All he wanted to talk about was getting an apartment in Westbeth.”
+“Not all of it,” Hopper answered.
+“I mean, our mother told me was a lawyer with a kid.
+But all he wanted to talk about with me was getting an apartment in Westbeth.”

 “That’s all you remember because he wanted something you had, but he was so much more than that and you could not have cared less.”

 “Don’t throw that line of bullshit at me now,” she shouted.
-“You know, our mother and my movie premieres tonight and there’s media and a party and I’m a little busy right now, but you want so desperately to insinuate yourself into my day.
+“You know, our mother and my movie premieres tonight and there’s media and a party and I’m a little busy right now and my nerves are super frayed, but you want so desperately to insinuate yourself into my day.
 Let’s get down to it because I need to go.
 To what do I owe the pleasure?”

 “It’s Silver,” he answered.